SmartTokenLabs/TokenScript/doc/design_paper.md

 ![AirBnB Token integrates IoT, allowing the token to open a smart-lock.](img/airbnb.jpeg)

+### Requirements

 Observing the desirable integration, we can see Tokenscript has to satisfy the following needs:

 - Allow token actions to be defined.
 In the case of a shipping token, there would be a "redeem" action (via a QR code or NFC) and an "authorise" action which would allow someone else to pick up a delivery.
+In the case of AirBNB there would be an unlock or a verify action.

 - Allow blockchain functions to be accessed in an action.

-- Allow web functions to be accessed in an action
+- Allow web functions to be accessed in an action.
+Essentially this means that both blockchain and web functions must join in Tokenscript, which enables it to integrate it.
+Tokenscript must not only define how a token behaves - but also how other environments react on a token action.

-- Allow the token status to be updated, via a web API or signed message (more on that later).
+- Allow the token status to be updated, via a web API or signed message.
+The token status could be the validity during a specific time-frame, the extension of this time-frame and much more. (more on that later).

 # The design of Tokenscript